Guide for Authors

 - Tables should be supplied separately with a short, one-line title.

-- Figures should be supplied as individual, separate, high-resolution tif, jpg, or eps files (at least 300 dpi).
+- Figures should be supplied as individual, separate, high-resolution tif, jpg, or eps files (at least 300 dpi, assuming full page width reproduction).
 The use of color in figures is encouraged (at no charge).

 - Figure captions should be listed sequentially at the end of the manuscript and should not exceed 75 words.
 The captions should contain a short description of the figure and state if it has been previously published elsewhere.
 Please do not write a caption below each figure.